Support & FAQ

 Local-network tools (Discovery, BLE scan, Wake-on-LAN, ping to a LAN host, port scan) work fully offline.
 The Speed Test, Traceroute, and DNS tools need internet access to reach external hosts.

-Long-press the app icon → App info → Uninstall, or in Settings → Apps → Network Monitor → Uninstall.
+On Android: long-press the app icon → App info → Uninstall, or Settings → Apps → Network Monitor → Uninstall.
+On iOS: long-press the app icon → Remove App → Delete App.
 All data is removed from your device.

 Not at this time.
 Open-source dependencies bundled with the App keep their respective licenses; a list will be published in the next release.